-- to model power-frequency dynamics and to design power-frequency controller. - to model reactive power-voltage interaction and the control actions to be implemented for maintaining the voltage profile against varying system load. - to study the economic operation of power system. - to teach about SCADA and its application for real time operation and control of power systems.
+- To model power-frequency dynamics and to design power-frequency controller. • - To model reactive power-voltage interaction and the control actions to be implemented • for maintaining the voltage profile against varying system load. - To study the economic operation of power system.

-An overview of power system operation and control - system load variation - load characteristics
+To have an overview of power system operation and control.